trilogy-group/twilio-csharp/UPGRADE.md

 ### Overview

-#### Twilio Csharp Helper Library’s major version 6.0.1 is now available.
+#### Kandy Csharp Helper Library’s major version 6.0.1 is now available.
 We ensured that you can upgrade to Csharp helper Library 6.0.1 version without any breaking changes

 Behind the scenes Csharp Helper is now auto-generated via OpenAPI with this release.
 This enables us to rapidly add new features and enhance consistency across versions and languages.